 - Motivate you

 There is no right or wrong way to journal and there are many types of journals to keep.
 The key to effective journaling is to do it often, preferably every day.
-CaseKeepers supports a multitude of journaling types.
+CaseKeepers is a digital journaling application that supports a multitude of journaling types.
 You may create them on your desktop or laptop computer, tablet or mobile device.
 You may use voice to text to capture your thoughts and you can upload documents, photos and videos to support your entries.
 CaseKeepers supports tags so that each type of journal entry can be tagged and easily sorted or found again.

 Let your thoughts flow freely.
 Write about whatever is on your mind.
 Once you get going, you might discover thoughts that you didn’t even know were on your mind.
 Sometimes just dumping all the crazy thoughts swirling around in your head in your journal helps you clear your mind, reduces anxiety and lifts depression.
 When we put the thoughts down, they somehow seem more manageable. and less overwhelming which reduces our anxiety.
 Stream-of-consciousness journaling is helpful to get the thoughts out, but it should be followed by positive self-talk.
 Use your journal to tell yourself all the things that a good friend might tell you.
 Sharing your journal entries with a therapist enables them to help retrain your brain and shift your viewpoint from beating yourself up, to building yourself up.
 Be your own best friend.
 Digital journaling using CaseKeepers allows you to share your journal entries with your therapist.
 Using tags, you can highlight or communicate entire thoughts with minimal writing.
 You might create an entry and tag it “Freaking out” while on-the-go using your phone.
 Later on your laptop, you can edit your entry and let your thoughts about the incident flow freely.
 If sharing with your therapist, they might respond immediately or they might review them with you while in session.
 Either way, it allows them to understand your triggers, thoughts and emotions between session enabling you to progress faster.